 U.S. warns China over currency depreciation

-Monday's comments by a senior official from the Treasury Department suggested the United States was not completely sold on China's intention to reduce authorities' interventions in exchange markets.
+But Monday's comments by a senior official from the Treasury Department suggested the United States is not completely sold on China's intention to reduce authorities' interventions in exchange markets.

 "If the recent currency weakness signals a change in China's policy away from allowing adjustment and moving toward a market-determined exchange rate, that would raise serious concerns," the official, who asked not to be named, told journalists in a phone call.

 In comments that outlined U.S. positions ahead of meetings later this week of the International Monetary Fund and between Group of 20 nations, the official noted the widening of China's currency trading band came just after a drop in the yuan's value that coincided with reports of "considerable intervention" in exchange markets by Chinese authorities.
 That is exactly the sort of behavior Washington wants Beijing to ditch.